 Don’t worry — we’ve got you.
 Here’s a list of 20 New Year’s resolution ideas that are easy to stick to.
 Choose two or 20: All are simple and direct and will help you on your path to better health and wellness.
-Cheers to a new decade and a healthier you!
+Cheers to a new year and a healthier you!

 1. Drink more water